Pilgrimeru/music-bot/README.md

 # ⚡ Why this fork ?
 - It fixes most of the bugs or crashes of the bot.
-- It offers a more modern interface using the latest features of Discord.
+- It offers a more modern reply using the latest Discord features.
-- It supports Spotify and SoundCloud sources.
+- It adds support for Spotify, SoundCloud, Deezer, audio links and attachments.
 - It sinificantly improves the music queue. (connection stability and execution speed).
+- It adds a loop mode of a music. (🔂)
+- It adds an automatic disconnection when it is alone in a voice channel.
+- It significantly improves the pruning functionality.

 ### 📉 What are its limits?
+- It does not support slash commands.
-- The end of clip support
+- The end of clip support.
-- The end of docker support
+- The end of docker support.
-- The majority of foreign languages need to be re-implemented
+- The majority of foreign languages need to be re-implemented.
+- The number of media controls on the 'now playing' message has been reduced

 ## Requirements